Contact Us Today (424) 372-3112

 Hearing for Ending Probation Early

-At the actual hearing to decide early termination of probation, your criminal attorney make a request to the judge to grant your motion by explaining that all your good conduct and reform justifies the request for early release, and it serves the best interests of justice.
+At the actual hearing to decide on early termination of probation, your criminal attorney requests the judge to grant your motion by explaining that all your good conduct and reform justifies the request for early release and that it serves the best interests of justice.

-The prosecutor will also have their opportunity to respond to the motion and might challenge your lawyer's argument against granting your motion.
+The prosecutor will also have the opportunity to respond to the motion.
+They might challenge your lawyer's argument against granting your motion.
 Once both sides have made their arguments, then it's up to the judge to make a decision.
-It should be noted judges are given a lot of discretion on ruling on a petition for early termination of probation.
+It should be noted judges are given a lot of discretion in ruling on a petition for early termination of probation.

-If the court decides to discharge your status of probation, it will relieve you of any further obligations.
-If they deny the petition, you can re-petition the court at a later date.
+If the court decides to discharge your status of probation, it will bring a sense of relief and freedom, relieving you of any further obligations.
+If they deny the petition, you can re-petition the court at a later date, keeping the door open for a positive outcome.

 Learn How We Can Help You

-There are many benefits of getting your probation terminated early.
-For example, you can now seek an expungement of your criminal record, which could help you find employment.
+There are many benefits to getting your probation terminated early.
+For example, you can now seek an expungement of your criminal record, which could significantly improve your employment prospects, motivating you to take this step.

 Additionally, you may be able to obtain relief from mandatory lifetime registration as a sex offender under California Penal Code 290 and removed from Megan's List.

 It might even help you restore your California gun rights.
-Early probation termination also ends your risk of being charged with probation violation.
+Early probation termination also increases your risk of being charged with probation violations.

 If you wish to file a petition for an early termination of probation, contact our Los Angeles criminal defense law to determine if you are eligible and to discuss options.
 We are familiar with the process and might be able to make a persuasive argument to give you the best chance of success.

-The eligibility and process for early probation of termination motion can be complex.
-We will review your situation in order to determine the best strategy with filing a petition.
+The eligibility and process for an early probation or termination motion can be complex.
+We will review your situation to determine the best strategy for filing a petition.

 Cron, Israels & Stark is a criminal defense law firm with decades of combined experience and a track record of success.
 We are located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
-Call our office for a free case consultation at (424) 372-3112.
+Call our office for a free case consultation at (424) 372-3112, and rest assured, you are in capable hands.

 About the Author